JohnMount/mzlabs/docs/JMWriting/Stationery.md

 title: Good Stationery as a Tool of Thought
 ---

-*TODO: see if I can recover the images*

 One of the very odd things about human intelligence is that it can be greatly amplified through the use of simple tools.

 Some examples that seem uninteresting because they are so trivial are actually quite important, as they show how weak an untrained un-augmented  human mind is.
 A simple shopping list overcomes Miller's observed short-term memory limit of "seven plus or minus two slots."
 A couple of sheets of paper outperform any sort of "memory palace."
 Writing down a thousand digits of Pi is a merely tedious task within the reach of anybody, not a feat of memorization requiring extensive practice.
 Multiplying two 5 digit numbers is tedious using pencil and paper, but considered an astounding feat of mental arithmetic.